-- a.
-Check and describe the option that best identifies the Lead Agency's policies and procedures regarding the graduated phase-out of assistance. - □ N/A. The Lead Agency sets its initial eligibility threshold at 85 percent of SMI and therefore, is not required to provide a graduated phase-out period.
-(If checked, skip to subsection 3.3) - □ The Lead Agency sets the second tier of eligibility at 85 percent of SMI. - A. Describe the policies and procedures.
+a.
+Check and describe the option the procedures regarding the gradua at best identifies the Lead Agency's policies and ted phase-out of assistance. al eligibility threshold at 85 percent of SMI and de a graduated phase-out period.
+(If checked, skip to ☐ The Lead Agency sets the second tier of eligibility at 85 percent of SMI.
+A. Describe the policies and prod edures.
 Click or tap here to enter text.